netham45/RPiZeroN64ControllerUSBGadget/README.md

 ## Usage
 Once it's set up to auto-start and the controllers are wired you can plug just the USB port to the host and it'll get power off it too.
 It shows up on the host as four normal USB gamepads.
 I have tested it on my PC and on another RPi running RetroPie.
+It takes a minute or two to actually connect, since it has to boot.

-## Description
+## Files
-This tool uses the Raspberry Pi's USB Gadget mode to emulate four USB gamepads with an analog stick, two more axis for the DPAD, and all buttons.
-The gamepads currently have 16 buttons instead of 10, I was unable to get the HID descriptors to work with the padding bytes in there for 10.
-Buttons 11-16 can't be pressed.

 ### n64.service
 Configures systemd to run `start.sh`.